|From Route 15 in Haymarket to Route 29 in Gainesville|

-After the Old Carolina Road bridge is complete in the spring of 2016, temporary lane closures and flagging operations at the approaches of the bridge will affect local traffic on Old Carolina Rd/Jefferson St.
+After the Old Carolina Road bridge is complete, temporary lane closures and flagging operations at the approaches of the bridge will affect local traffic on Old Carolina Rd/Jefferson St.

 Jefferson St/Old Carolina Rd bridge demolition meeting presentation (August 12, 2014)

 "Pardon our Dust" meeting presentation (May 8, 2014)